environmental-modeling-workflows/watershed-workflow/README.md

 A first test
 --------------

-A good way to get started is to simply run the __main__ in workflow.triangulate.
+A good way to get started is to simply run go:

-    python workflow/triangulate.py
+    python workflow/go.py

 This downloads a HUC file (not small, so takes a minute) then extracts, smooths, and triangulates some HUCs in it.